datacommonsorg/import/docs/counters.md

 ### CSV_EmptyDcidReferences

-A reference in the form of dcid:{entity} was detected, but {entity} was empty
+A reference in the form of `dcid:<entity>` was detected, but `<entity>` was empty.

+#### Suggested User Actions

+1. Look at the file location in the `report.json` to find a line that looks like:
+    ```
+    <property>: dcid:
+    ```

 ### CSV_TmcfMissingColumn

-Column referred to in TMCF is missing from CSV header
+Column referred to in TMCF is missing from CSV header.

+Column references are TMCF values that look like `C:<table>-<CSVColumnName>`, please ensure that "`CSVColumnName`" exists in the input CSV.

 ### CSV_UnexpectedRow

-Found row with fewer columns than expected
+Found a row in input CSV with fewer columns than expected.

+The number of columns to expect is the number of columns that exist in the header.

+#### Suggested User Actions

+1. Ensure that your CSV shape is uniform (every row has the same number of columns)

 ### CSV_HeaderFailure

-Unable to parse header from CSV file
+Unable to parse header from CSV file.

 #### Suggested User Actions